Showing 89 items

 Photograph - Two exterior views of Woodruff's Superior Dairy, corner Bridge and Derham Streets, Port Melbourne, 1987

-... exterior views of dairy a) main building b) loading platform c... exterior views of dairy a) main building b) loading platform c ...From the Woodruff family archives, images of Woodruff's Superior Dairy at Bridge and Derham Streets.
+... exterior views of dairy a) main building b) loading platform c... of two exterior views of dairy a) main building b) loading ...From the Woodruff family archives, images of Woodruff's Superior Dairy at Bridge and Derham Streets.
 A4 lasercopy of two exterior views of dairy a) main building b) loading platform c) newspaper article 26/11/1987 Emerald Hill Standard and St Kilda Times, referring to new residential development on Woodruff siteDetails on typed labelsindustry, business and traders - dairies, woodruff's superior dairies -

 Puffing Billy Railway